Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 0354: Updated the Product class and Added [Required] in the class file.

 0355: ALso added new migration - 20221124085237_addValidationToProduct in the Database.

+0406: Added ProductRepository.cs and IProductRepository.cs to the Repository and IRepository folders.

+0407: edited the code in both files.

+0409: Added Product reference in the UnitOfWork.cs and IUnitOfWork.cs file.

+0410: Build the project successfully.

+0423: Added ProductController.cs file in the Controller folder and added code in the file.

+0432: Added new folder named Product in the Views folder.

+0433: Inserted a new razar view named Index.cshtml in the Product folder and added the code in it.

+0433: Added the dropdown link in the _Layout.cshtml file.

+0434: Build and Run the application...
+Its working correct.